Don’t Spring into a Sport Injury!

 If, however, you do develop pain and discomfort in your feet or ankles—whether that takes the form of an acute injury (like a sprain or fracture) or chronic overuse pain—stop by the Community Foot Clinic of McPherson.

 Our team can provide effective sports injury care, including advanced options like MLS laser therapy for those who need to get back on their feet as quickly as possible.
-To schedule an appointment at one of our three convenient offices—McPherson, Lindsborg, or Hillsboro—give us a call today at (620) 241-3313.
+To schedule an appointment at one of our three convenient offices—McPherson, Herington, or Hillsboro—give us a call today at (620) 241-3313.